Technigo/project-pizza/README.md

 I realised that I wanted a loop that continued to ask the costumer for their choice of food, untilthey wrote a valid answer.
 So I had to google how to do that (w3school was helpful).
 Then I had to try a few different versions of my code before i finally worked (For example: Setting foodChoice to null in wait of an answer did not work.
 Setting it to "Apple" worked.).

+I had a hard time making the subtype ordering function to work.
+After a while, I moved the declaration of subtype and order outside of the conditional statement, and just reassigned the values inside the conditional statement.
+Then it worked!

 ## View it live

 Here is my site: